PedroMarMol/PedroMarMol/README.md

 - 👋 Hey, I'm Pedro Martos.
 - 👀 Looking for a Intern/Trainee or Junior position.
 - 🌱 I’m currently learning React.js 🔭.
-- 📫 How to reach me -> linkedin.com/PedroMMartos
+- 📫 How to reach me -> LinkedIn: PedroMMartos.

 <!---
 PedroMarMol/PedroMarMol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.